Skyrah1/TimeManager/README.md

 # To-do list
 - Update the interface to make it more user friendly
+- Make it so that the main window can be moved by the user using the mouse
 - Add more dynamic animation
 - Add sounds